After the Anthems: This is the Sound (2007)

 In October 2006, Ciufo re-joined with Zavitz and Johnston to officially form After the Anthems.
 Over the course of 2006 and 2007, the three went on to record This is the Sound which was released in September 2007.
 In August, Jason Soloduik was added to the lineup to play bass.
 The band then went on tour throughout North America from October to December at which point Soloduik left the band.

 On February 24, 2009, After the Anthems released a 6-song EP titled It's DejaVu All over Again.
 The album contained the cover version of the Huey Lewis and the News song "The Power of Love", as well as five new original songs.
 "The Power of Love" went to No. 1 on the CT20 in May 2009.

 On April 29, 2010, the band released a mashup cover of three songs.
 One is titled "One Time I Replayed the Empire State of Mind" and is a cover of "One Time" by Justin Bieber, "Empire State of Mind" by Jay-Z and Alicia Keys, and "Replay" by Iyaz.
 The song was released on a new Facebook application called MuSwap.
 This was the first song released through MuSwap and went semi-viral receiving over 500 downloads on its first day.

 What if the Astronauts Are Lying (2011)

 The band released its last album on iTunes on February 19, 2011, titled What if the Astronauts are Lying?.
-The official release party was held at The Opera House (Toronto).
+The official release party was held at The Opera House.
 The first single from the album was "1623" and a music video was released via the band's website in August 2011.
 The entire album was given away for free via MuSwap.com; it was downloaded over 5000 times.
 Also, the band released over 5000 hard copies of the album to give to fans at shows.